 Our marine hull and machinery insurance covers risks of partial loss or actual or constructive total loss from collision, fire, grounding, engine breakdown and other insured risks up to an agreed amount per vessel.
 Our vessels will each be covered up to at least their fair market value after meeting certain deductibles per incident per vessel.
 We also maintain increased value coverage for each of our vessels.
-Under this increased value coverage, in the event of the total loss of a vessel, we are entitled to recover amounts not recoverable under our hull and machinery policy.
+Under this increased value coverage, in the event of the total loss of a vessel, we are entitled to recover amounts in excess of the total loss amount recoverable under our hull and machinery policy.